miloyip/nativejson-benchmark/README.md

 3. On which platform the benchmark can be run?

    The author tests it on OSX/clang, Winwdows/vs2015, Ubuntu/clang3.7+gcc5.0 (via Travis CI).
 The benchmark may work in other platforms as well but you will need to generate the build files via premake5, and resolve any potential issues.

+4. How to reduce the build process time?

+   You can preserve the tests of libaries that you only need, as in question 2.
+You can also use `make ARGS=--verify-only`, `make ARGS=--performance-only`, `make ARGS=--conformance-only` to execute the required part.

 ## Other native JSON benchmarks